LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-ubuntu.md

 ```

 > [!NOTE]
 > The commands above cause the application user (*amplia*) to be able to read the site files, but not modify them.
 This is intended.
+Also, users outside
+> of the *amplia* group cannot read the files, which is important to protect access to the JSON settings files which contain sensitive data.

 ## Configure Amplia